-To remove the rear air filter, open the cover on the back.
-To remove the side air filter, open the left side cover with a pen.
-It is recommended that air filters be cleaned monthly or more frequently if a significant accumulation of dust or debris is noted.
+The air filter is located below the system on the left side.

+To remove it, pull it towards you using the handle.
+It is recommended that the air filter be cleaned monthly or more frequently if a significant accumulation of dust or debris is noted.

-Air filters may be removed, washed with mild soap and rinsed thoroughly with water.
-Allow the filters to air dry before re-installing in the system.
-Spare air filters are provided for immediate use.
+The air filter may be removed, cleaned with slightly compressed air, vacuumed, and/or rinsed with clean water.
+Allow the filter to air dry before re-installing in the system.
+Spare the air filter is provided for immediate use.
 Additional air filters can be ordered from SuperSonic Imagine Customer Service.

-To Maintain Air Filters
+To Maintain the Air Filter

-- 1. Remove the air filter cover by pulling the bottom of the cover towards you. - 2.
-Inspect the filter, and if it is dirty, replace it with a spare - 3.
-Depending on the condition of the air filter, use either a vacuum cleaner or soap and water to clean the dirty filter - 4.
-Thoroughly dry the cleaned filters before re-installing
+- 1. Remove the air filter by pulling the handle towards you - 2.
+Inspect the filter, and if it is dirty, clean it following the cleaning instructions

+If it the air filter is damaged, replace it with a spare

+- 3. Depending on the condition of the air filter, use either a vacuum cleaner or water to clean the dirty filter - 4.
+Thoroughly dry the cleaned filter before re-installing